 Cooking & Baking

 If you are looking to reduce the calories when cooking a meal that has sour cream, replace it with equal amounts of low-fat or fat-free yogurt.
 Be sure to add the yogurt towards the end of cooking and use a low heat setting as the yogurt requires a gentle touch.
 Strained (such as Greek or Skyr) yogurt may also perform better in cooking.
+These Green Chile Enchiladas are baked in a delicious, creamy mixture of Greek yogurt and green chile sauce for loads of flavor.

 When it comes to preparing baked goods, not only does yogurt add protein, but it will also lighten the crumb and add moisture to cakes.
 It can also lighten up the frosting.
 Since it is a little more difficult to make substitutions in baking, search out cake recipes that already have yogurt as an ingredient and you are sure to discover a treat such as in this Coconut Raspberry Greek Yogurt Layer Cake.